 - 1. Summer team camps will not be used to predetermine squads for the following sports season. - 2.
-A tryout period of not less than one week will be made available to all participants of the grade.
-Example: No member of the B-squad will be advanced to varsity until after the first week of practice.
-All members of the B- squad will be given equal opportunity to perform during the first week.
+A tryout period of not less than three practices will be made available to all participants of the grade.
+Example: No member of the B-squad will be advanced to varsity until after the first three practices.
+All members of the B-squad will be given equal opportunity to perform during the first week.